Get a free, no obligation personal loan quote with rates as low as 9.99%

 There are several perks of buying physical gold, but there are also some drawbacks to consider.

-• Diversification.
-Gold is a great asset to include in your portfolio to diversify it and protect your financial position, especially during times of market uncertainty.
+• Portfolio Diversification.
+Gold is a great way to diversify your portfolio and protect your financial position, especially during times of market uncertainty.

 • Easy To Buy.
-You can buy physical gold from any one of Canada’s Big Five banks or from several reputable and FINTRAC-compliant dealers who specialize in buying and selling gold, including ones that you can buy from online and will ship to your door.
+You can buy physical gold from any one of Canada’s big 5 banks or from several reputable and FINTRAC-compliant dealers who specialize in buying and selling gold, including ones that you can buy from online and will ship to your door.

 • Liquidity.
 Gold is easy to sell and convert to cash, especially gold coins.

 • Lower Returns Over The Long Run.
-Gold is typically invested in for building wealth over time and is not usually a commodity that is traded for short-terms gains, like stocks.
+Gold is typically invested in for building wealth over time and is not usually a commodity that is traded for short-term gains, like stocks.

 • Additional Fees.
 There are other costs to consider in addition to purchasing the actual gold itself, such as storage fees, delivery fees, dealer fees, and insurance.